 If you have been charged with a OUI first offense in Massachusetts, it is important to understand what penalties you are up against.
 A conviction for a first offense OUI carries up to 2 ½ years in jail, fines between $500 and $5,000 and a license loss of between 45 and 90 days.

 While jail time is not common with first offense OUI charges, lengthy probation, fines, and a license loss can happen without an experienced OUI lawyer by your side.
-Attorney James G. DeGiacomo will be with you step-by-step to ensure that you understand the process, and to protect your rights.
+Attorneys James G. DeGiacomo and Sergey Mikhlin will be with you step-by-step to ensure that you understand the process, and to protect your rights.

 Chemical Test Refusal